Niltiwari7/Quote-Website/README.md

 ## Quote Generator

 **Overview:**
 The Quote Generator is a simple web application that allows users to generate random quotes.
-It fetches a random quote from the [Quotable API](https://quotable.io/) and displays it on the webpage.
+It fetches a random quote from the Quotable Api and displays it on the webpage.
 Users can also tweet the displayed quote if they find it interesting.

 **Features:**
 - Generates a new random quote with the click of a button.